wacncontent/CustomizeTool/addCommentOutput/articles/cloud-services/cloud-services-model-and-package.md

 You can refer to the [Service Definition Schema][] for a better understanding of the XML schema used here, however, here is a quick explanation of some of the elements:

 >**Sites**
->Contains the definitions for websites or web applications that are hosted in IIS7.
+>Contains the definitions for websites or web sites that are hosted in IIS7.
 >
 >**InputEndpoints**
 >Contains the definitions for endpoints that are used to contact the cloud service.